“A field-based Blade Runner”

 Presented deep in the cattle & sheep farming country of the Riverina, Insecta Delecta responds to the UN Food and Agriculture Organisation’s 2013 appeal to promote entomophagy (eating insects) and address the future of food security in a global population boom.

-Jones immerses audiences in a darkly humourous intervention that challenges Western diets, speculates on culinary and cultural futures and creates a commentary around capitalist commodification and industrialisation for the purpose of sustainability.
+Jones immerses audiences in a darkly humourous intervention that challenges Western diets, speculates on culinary and cultural futures to create an ironic commentary on capitalist commodification and industrialisation for the purpose of sustainability.

 Jones’ research and practice in making Insecta Delecta includes entomology, animal husbandry, nutrition, cultural histories, social habits, cognitive behavior psychology, nutrition and gastronomy.

 In making Insecta Delecta, Jones acknowledges and pays respect to the cultural practices of traditional custodians and the complex systems of sustainable ecology embedded within traditional cultures.
-Insecta Delecta premiered in Wiradjuri country at the beginning of the Bogong season, close to a migratory pathway.
+Insecta Delecta premiered on Wiradjuri country during Bogong moth season, close to a migratory pathway.

 Commissioned by The Wired Lab, creators of landscape scale art, for the agri(culture) project, a series of events exploring the rural vernacular, ancient and emerging agricultural systems, curated by Sarah Last.

-Premiere 21 October 2017, the agri(culture) project, Wired Open Day, Muttama NSW
+Premiere the agri(culture) project, Wired Open Day, Muttama NSW, 21 October 2017.

-agri(culture) has been funded by the federal government through the Australia Council for the arts, its arts funding and advisory body; Festivals Australia; and Create NSW.
+agri(culture) was funded by the federal government through the Australia Council for the arts, its arts funding and advisory body; Festivals Australia; and Create NSW.